codedstructure/rpcpdb/README.txt

 -----
 rpcpdb is a wrapper around the Python pdb debugger which makes it more suitable for use in RPC contexts.
+It also provides a similar interface to a code.InteractiveConsole instance within the context of the target RPC process.

 It is designed to fulfil the need to debug a function on an already-running server which uses threads or processes